denoland/manual/examples/os_signals.md

 # Handle OS Signals

-> ⚠️ Handling OS signals is currently not available on Windows.
+> ⚠️ Windows only supports listening for SIGINT and SIGBREAK as of Deno v1.23.

 ## Concepts